-According to Robert F. Merges and Walter B. Merges, (1993) stressed that important forms such as cheques, sales invoices, purchases orders, were usually serially pre-numbered and subsequently accounted for.
-Thwas practice permits the discovery of wasting documents by detecting a break in the numbering scheme.
+According to Robert F. Merges and Walter B. Merges, stress that important forms such as cheques, sales invoices, purchases orders, are usually serially pre-numbered and subsequently accounted for.
+This practice permits the discovery of wasting documents by detecting a break in the numbering scheme.
 An investigation can then commence to locate the source of the problem.